gsw2019/git-clone-automator/README.md

 - ensures the .classpath has minimal working requirements.
 If not, replaces with a basic template

 ### src directory wizard (passive)
 - checks if a src directory exists.
-If not, creates one and moves all .java files into it respecting their packages.
+If not, creates one (if appropriate) and moves all .java files into it respecting their packages.

 ### rename Eclipse project (passive)
 - changes the project name to the students repo name, thus making them all unqiue and able to be imported into Eclipse simultaneously